 What could I try to do?

-Invite a broad range of ideas and prior experiences from students, particularly students of color.
+Invite a broad range of ideas and prior experiences from students from a wide range of identities across gender, race, ethnicity, and linguistic backgrounds.

 Go beyond real-world applications to connect science to the practices, knowledges, and goals of the children’s families and communities.